pburkholder/decksets/2018-04-cf-summit/text.md

 <!--[.header: #FF0000]-->

-^In short, cloud.gov is Cloud Foundry running on AWS GovCloud, with tooling to keep it fully automated, and enhancements for our federal customers.
-All our work is open source, it means this it's out there for you to use.
+^All our work is open source, it means this it's out there for you to use.
+There's a lot of it - the background image lists a bunch of them.
 I'll highlight a few that are essential or useful.

 ---